wp-plugins/ewww-image-optimizer/readme.txt

 Romanian translation by MediasInfo.ro.
 Spanish translation by Andrew Kurtis of WebHostingHub, looking for new maintainer.
 Dutch translation by Ludo Rubben.
+Polish translation by Grzegorz Janoszka

-If you would like to translate wordpress, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/
+If you would like to translate this plugin, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

 == Installation ==